 When you enter your room, review the condition of everything in your room according to the Pink Room Inventory you receive at check-in.
-If there are any discrepancies, please return the Pink Room Inventory to your Resident Assistant (RA) or your Assistant Director of Residence Life (ADRL) within 12 hours.
+If there are any discrepancies, please return the Pink Room Inventory to your Resident Assistant (RA) or your Hall Director (HD) within 12 hours.

 Once you’ve moved in your belongings, feel free to stop by the Bookstore to purchase books or the Police Department to pick up your parking decal.

 When preparing to pack for college, be sure to contact your roommate and double check you are not bringing too much.
 Here is a suggested Packing List (PDF).